New Year, Old Blood

 “I can’t teach any of that!”

-She nodded, and stood, leading Samantha to the entrance again, under its chandeliers and between the double staircases.
+Lilith nodded as she stood, and lead Samantha to the entrance.
+She practically dragged her under its chandeliers and between the double staircases.
 She lead her through the door nestled in between, and hooked a left, opening a trap door.
 She took Samantha’s hand and eased her down the steps to the dingy stone under, cobwebs stretching from each.
 Small lights lead them down, down into its depths, taking a right, a left, another right before coming to a dead end.

-Samantha cocked her brow at Lilith, gasping as the wall slid away, the smallest rock pushed in, revealing a solid steel door, slid open by the third rock down from the first.
+Samantha cocked her brow at Lilith, watching as she pushed on the wall- and gasped as it slid away, revealing a solid steel door, slid open by the third rock down from the first.
 Stainless steel walls waited behind, given a sterile glow by the lights, washing over door after solid, polished door.
 They had visors, covered with shields for the moment.
 Voices were heard grumbling inside, hidden under Lilith’s heels, clacking down and around to a simple set of bright steel stairs.
-They lead to another shielded door, swung open to reveal a posh bedroom, complete with its own mahogany desk.
+They lead to another shielded door, swung open to reveal a posh bedroom, complete with its own mahogany desk, pressed against the wall beside the door.
 The bed was layered with thick satin, those blues aglow from the soft lamp on the table, casting long shadows from the books abound.

 “Just go with it, okay?”